Introduction to Google Cloud Platform

 You get $300 in free credits when you sign up for google cloud platform.
 As of 8/27/2019, the Kali instance that you launch will cost almost $200 per month if you run it continuously.
 So do not run it continuously.
 Shut down the instance when you are not using it.
 You are only billed by GCP for time that your instance is running.

 You can either suspend, shut down, or delete an instance.
 Which you choose will depend on your needs, but be aware that suspended instances still incur some costs.
+(See figure.)

-The semester is about four months long, so set up a budget planning to spend (no more than) $75 per month.
+Set up a budget planning to spend (no more than) $75 per month.
 To do so:

 • Click Create Budget